Table of Contents

 Scrum Methodology and Processes

-The Scrum methodology is built on a simple but powerful process that helps teams stay focused, collaborate effectively, and improve continuously.
-Here's how it works step by step:
+The Scrum Methodology is built on a simple but powerful process that helps teams stay focused, collaborate effectively, and improve continuously.
+Here’s how the Scrum process works:

 1) Product Owner (PO)